jibijen/CashFlow/README.md

 # ⚙️ Setup
 # 1️⃣ Configure Environment Variables

 Create a .env file in the root directory and add:

-ini
-Copy
-Edit
 MONGO_URI=your_mongodb_connection_string
 SESSION_SECRET=your_secret_key
 # 2️⃣ Install Dependencies